orlevit/latin_music_statistics/README.md

 **Example Conclusion** - In his music, Prince Royce often affectionately addresses women as "Baby", whereas Romeo Santos frequently uses "Mami" to convey a similar sentiment.

 ## Usage
+The statistics is showing in the application.
-There are two ways to run the app:
+There are two ways to run the application:
 1) Run the app through the link: [Application](https://latinmusicstatistics-8ujlucqhrhmmsqsn3iamfg.streamlit.app/)
 2) After the [Installation](#installation), run streamlit:
 ```